Skip to main content

 $ sudo apt-get update

-6. Let's install the Docker packages
+6. We install the Docker packages

 $ sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin